 Continue removing stones and perennial weeds from the newly harvested areas.
 Do not add perennial weeds to your compost as they will most likely regrow in your allotment when you use the resulting compost.

-Depending on the size of the area your vegetable allotment covers, either rotavate the land yourself, or have a tractor come in and plough over the land.
+Depending on the size of the area your vegetable allotment covers, either rotavate the land yourself or have a tractor come in and plow over the land.

 You can now concentrate your efforts on cleaning, oiling and storing your garden tools in preparation for next spring.

 When the spring arrives either rotavate the rotted manure into the soil yourself or if the area is substantial, pay your local tractor driver to rotavate it in for you.
 After this, you can prepare your land as normal by raking, etc ready for planting up as the weather warms up.